LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

    * 2: Display medium sidebar on large and medium screen and header bar on small screen and medium sidebar is swiped when open button is clicked
    * 3: Display header bar on all screens and large sidebar is swiped when open button is clicked
    * 4: Display header bar on all screens and medium sidebar is swiped when open button is clicked)
+- **toc** : Display a table of contents after `<!-- more -->` is inserted in a post (false: disable, true: enable).
+This is a default behavior and it can be customizable for each post in front-matter
+- **toc_title** : Head title displayed at the top of the table of contents
 - **thumbnail_image** : Display thumbnail image of each post on index pages (disable: 0, enable: 1)
 - **read_more_message** : Message displayed after the `<!-- more -->` tag or after 300 characters in post
 - **go_to_message** : Message displayed after the `<!-- more -->` tag or after 300 characters for post with link layout